logo

 Who's at Risk for PTSD?

 Unfortunately for many, post-traumatic stress disorder (PTSD) has long been presented as a specialized diagnosis related to military service in a war zone.
-In reality, PTSD can happen to almost anyone who has suffered a major trauma or a series of ongoing traumas over a long period of time.
+In reality, PTSD can happen to almost anyone who has suffered a major trauma or a series of ongoing traumas over a long period.

-At Braincare Performance Center Carlsbad, Dr. Oluseyi Awodele, and Dr. Joel Apides, and their trained neuro-technicians work with patients suffering from PTSD to provide relief from symptoms and a chance for a better life.
+At Braincare Performance Center Carlsbad, our team works with patients suffering from PTSD to provide relief from symptoms and a chance for a better life.

 A quick history of PTSD